aaronwang0809/aaronwang0809/README.md

 I'm a high school student at **Acton-Boxborough Regional High School** interested in the intersection of **biology, medicine, and computation**.
 My research interests center on **computational biology, biomedical AI, and machine learning**, particularly using computational methods to study complex biological systems.

-I've worked with **NTK Labs at National Yang Ming Chiao Tung University (NYCU)** on biomedical research and continue to explore projects spanning **biomedical imaging, self-supervised learning, graph neural networks, and scientific machine learning**.
+My research experience spans both **computational and experimental work**, from machine learning and biomedical imaging to wet-lab research.
+I've also worked with **NTK Labs at National Yang Ming Chiao Tung University (NYCU)** on the validation and baselining of advanced motion capture systems for hospital settings.

-- 🔭 **I’m currently working on** machine learning research in **biomedical imaging, computational biology, and scientific ML**, including self-supervised learning and graph neural networks.
+- 🔭 **I’m currently working on** research in **biomedical imaging, computational biology, and scientific ML**, including self-supervised learning and graph neural networks.

 - 🌱 **I’m currently learning** more about **vision transformers, self-supervised representation learning, GNNs, medical imaging, and computational approaches to biology**.